-/publisher/publisher/offer/sku/sku/version/version
+/publisher/publisher/offer/offer/sku/sku/version/version

-d.
-In the Tags field, add one or more tags to associate with the instance.
+- d.
+In the Tags field, add one or more tags to associate with the instance. - e.

-- e.
 In the Compute Resource Group field, enter the name of the resource group you created earlier to house the VM. - f.
 In the Virtual Network Resource Group field, enter the name where the virtual network resource resides. - g.
 In the Virtual Network field, enter the name of the virtual network. - h.
 In the Subnet Name field, enter the name of the subnet you want to use. - i.
 In the Host FQDN suffix field, enter the name of the host FQDN suffix you want your cluster host to use.
 This is the DNS domain of your cluster hosts. - j.
 In the Network Security Group Resource Group field, enter the name of the resource group where the network security group resource resides. - k.
 In the Network Security Group field, enter the name of the network security group. - I. Select Yes in the Public IP field if you want to assign a public IP address to the VM.
 The default value is No. - m In the Availability Set field, enter the name of the availability set you created in earlier steps.
 Note that there are two types of Availability Sets: managed (aligned) and unmanaged (classic).
 For more information see How to Use Availability Sets in the Microsoft Azure documentation. - n.
-In the Use Managed Disks field, select Yes to use Managed Disks, or No to use Storage Accounts.
-Note the following considerations: - Azure Managed Disks are an improvement over Azure Storage Accounts.
-They simplify storage, provide better reliability for availability sets, and improve scalability.
-See Azure Managed Disks Overview in the Microsoft Azure documentation for more information. - A VM with Managed Disks can only be deployed into a managed Availability Set.
-For more information see How to Use Availability Sets in the Microsoft Azure documentation. - o.
-In the Instance name prefix field under Advanced Options, enter the desired instance name prefix. - p.
-In the Storage Account Type field, select Premium_LRS.
-For instance templates intended for worker nodes, you can select Standard_LRS.
-See the Cloudera Reference Architecture for Microsoft Azure Deployments for details on supported storage account types and configurations. - q.
-In the Data Disk Count field in Advanced Options, enter the number of data disks to attach for the VM. - r.
-In the Data Disk Size in GiB field, leave the value at 1024 or pick from the dropdown of available sizes. - Leave the SSH username field blank to use the username you set when you created the environment at step 9.a on the page Adding an Altus Director Environment on Azure on page 78. - t.
+In the Instance name prefix field under Advanced Options, enter the desired instance name prefix. - o.
+In the Storage Account Type field, select Premium\LRS.
+For instance templates intended for worker nodes, you can select Standard\LRS.
+See the Cloudera Reference Architecture for Microsoft Azure Deployments for details on supported storage account types and configurations. - p.
+In the Data Disk Count field in Advanced Options, enter the number of data disks to attach for the VM. - q.
+In the Data Disk Size in GiB field, leave the value at 1024 or pick from the dropdown of available sizes. - r.
+Leave the SSH username field blank to use the username you set when you created the environment at step 9.a on the page Adding an Altus Director Environment on Azure on page 89. - s.
 In the Bootstrap script field in Advanced Options, paste or upload the desired custom bootstrap script.